 Some communal households were set up in cities.
 James K. Baxter was involved with urban crash-pads populated by students, homeless youth and drug users in Auckland and Wellington.

 Chippenham, New Zealand’s longest-lived urban commune, was established in 1971 in the Christchurch suburb of Merivale, and was a base for political activism in its early days.
-It survived as the Heartwood community in 2010.
+It survived as the Heartwood Community in 2013.
 Other urban communities included a household run by the Aroha Trust in Wellington for gang-affiliated women.
-Salisbury Garden Court in Wadestown, Wellington, was a group of 1920s houses around a court which functioned communally in the 1970s.
+Salisbury Garden Court in Wadestown, Wellington, was a group of 1920s houses around a tennis court which functioned communally in the 1970s.